Things to Do in Krakow in 7 Days

 Tatra Mountains| ©Piotr J

-The day will start in Zakopane and will take you through the most idyllic mountain scenery of the country, ending in the Tatra Mountains and the surrounding villages.
+The day will begin in Zakopane and take you through the country’s most idyllic mountain landscapes, culminating in the Tatra Mountains and the surrounding villages.

-The Tatra Mountains is a natural park that you can not miss to say goodbye to your trip to Krakow.
-To get there you can go by car but the best option is to hire a guided tour that picks you up in the center of Krakow and directs you throughout the day so you do not miss any detail.
+The Tatra Mountains are a natural park you can’t miss as you wrap up your trip to Kraków.
+You can drive there, but the best option is to book a guided tour that picks you up in downtown Kraków and takes you around all day so you don’t miss a thing.

-One of the highlights when you get to Zakopane is to take one of the funiculars and climb the main mountains of the reserve, where you can enjoy a beautiful mountain scenery.
+One of the highlights upon arriving in Zakopane is taking one of the cable cars up to the main mountains of the reserve, where you can enjoy a beautiful mountain landscape.

-Returning back to the center of the small town of Zakopane, you will have the opportunity to see its picturesque houses and stroll through its colorfully decorated streets.
-In addition, you can also have a bite to eat in one of the local restaurants and visit the Tatra Museum, with all the history of the area.
+Upon returning to the center of the small town of Zakopane, you’ll have the chance to see its picturesque houses and stroll through its colorful streets.
+You can also grab a bite to eat at one of the local spots and visit the Tatra Museum, which showcases the area’s history.

 Stop in Chochołów

-On the way back to the city and to say goodbye to this incredible trip through Krakow, you will have the opportunity to stop in a picturesque village halfway called Chocholów, with typical wooden houses of the southern part of the country and where you can buy some handicraft souvenirs.
+On the way back to the city and to wrap up this incredible trip through Kraków, you’ll have the chance to stop in a picturesque village halfway called Chocholów, featuring wooden houses typical of the southern part of the country, where you can buy some handmade souvenirs.